Banking is drastically changing:

 • Regulations, such as PSD2, are forcing the market to open their services

-Challenger Banks are domaining the scene more than ever, but they have to face some crucial challenges too.
+Challenger Banks are domaining the scene more than ever, but they have to face some crucial challenges.
 For them, a very sensitive theme to address is the Onboarding process.

 What is Onboarding?

-Onboarding is about integrating a new customer in service.
-In banking, this means verify customer’s identity according to compliances and activating its account in the service.
+Onboarding is about integrating a new customer into service.
+In banking, this means to verify a customer’s identity according to compliances and activating its account in the service.

 Traditional Banks Onboarding: in this case, the customer goes to the bank’s office, bringing with him the whole set of documents.

 Challenger Banks Onboarding: here, onboarding is an app-based procedure.
 There is no direct contact, just the device camera for taking photos of the documents and a self-compiled form.
 Next-Gen Banks are making things easier for the customer, but they’re also facing a challenging way of dealing with customer identity validation.

 If we start from the identity verification flow, we can observe how the user ID is successfully verified through some manual or automatic check on identity.
 But then it comes out the fraud.

 The Challenger Bank often tries to attract new users by giving them some reward (monetary or material).
 Most of the Onboarding frauds we see today focus on creating fake customers to enter these rewarding campaigns.
 The aim of the fraudster is trying to create multiple accounts to obtain numerous recompenses.